Peter Mamouzelos: 2022

 Mamouzelos made only two appearances for South Sydney in the 2022 NRL season.
 In round 25, he scored a try in South Sydney's 26-16 loss against arch-rivals the Sydney Roosters in the first ever match to be played at the new Sydney Football Stadium.
 Mamouzelos represented Greece at the 2021 Rugby League World Cup and played in all three group games.

 2023

 Mamouzelos was limited to only two games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

 On 24 September, he played for South Sydney in their 2023 NSW Cup grand final victory over North Sydney.

 2024

 In round 6 of the 2024 NRL season, Mamouzelos was named in the starting side for South Sydney after Damien Cook was demoted to 18th man.

 He played a total of 19 games for the club throughout the season as they finished 16th on the table.

 2025

 In round 9 of the 2025 NRL season, Mamouzelos suffered a dislocated elbow in South Sydney's 30-4 loss against Newcastle.
 He was later ruled out for an indefinite period.

+In round 24 of the 2025 NRL season, he scored the go-ahead try to get the Bunnies the win against the Parramatta Eels side 20-16 starting in the 9 jersey; in round 25, he set up Jacob Host for his first try of the season with a short ball, and 5 minutes later, he achieved victory over the rival Dragons team with a 40-0 win.